calamity-inc/Sun/docs/Config (.sun file).md

 Use the `sun set static` to indicate that the project is a static library.

 Internally, this will simply add a line that says `static` to the .sun file.

+## Dependencies

+Add `require REL_PATH` to the .sun file to add a dependency to your project.

+Then, when you run Sun, it will build your dependencies first, and finally build your project with relevant compiler and linker include flags.